Jacob Meyers Player Props: Astros vs. Rockies

 Jacob Meyers At The Plate

-- Looking at the 66 games he has played this season, he's went deep in seven of them (10.6%), and in 2.9% of his trips to the plate.
+- He has gone deep in 10.4% of his games this year, and 2.9% of his trips to the plate.

+- In 22.4% of his games this year, Meyers has had at least one RBI.
+He's picked up more than one in 9.0% and driven in three or more of his team's runs in two contests.

+- He has scored in 25 of 67 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.